-Letter from America: Crime, Punishment and Tobacco
+Letter from America: International Development and the Bush Administration

 from the Royal Economic Society Newsletter,

 After two years, the Bush administration has revealed itself to be a good deal less confident and surefooted on economic policy than was its predecessor.
 No one of the same political or intellectual stature has emerged to take the place of Robert Rubin or Lawrence Summers, and the President has frequently found himself making his own economic pronouncements, often with less than entirely happy results.
 This uncertainty affects international, as well as domestic economic policy, and is in marked contrast with foreign policy, where self-doubt and openess to argument are not the obvious characteristics of the administration.